nealrs/Poncho/readme.md

 1. Follow these [instructions](https://developer.chrome.com/extensions/getstarted.html#unpacked).

-2. Open the options page and save your id.
+2. Open the options page and enter your id.
 It's the part that comes after `?ref=` in your [referral link](http://poncho.is/settings).
+Don't forget to save!

-3. Click on the Poncho icon in your toolbar
+3. Click on the Poncho icon in your toolbar.

 **Why?**